 24. Don't forget the step ladder

-A foldaway step ladder is our last but very important pantry organization tip – it makes access to those higher shelves so much easier.
+A foldaway step ladder is a very important pantry organization feature – it makes access to the higher shelves so much easier.
 Leave space to lean it against the wall – or install a hook to hang it from when not in use.

 How do you organize a walk-in pantry?